autrainer/autrainer/docs/source/development/contributing.rst

 .. note::

+   If you are using Windows, make sure that PyTorch (along with :attr:`torchvision` and :attr:`torchaudio`) version 2.0 or higher is installed beforehand.
+   For installation instructions, refer to the `PyTorch documentation <https://pytorch.org/get-started/locally/>`_.

-   The :attr:`--inexact` flag allows for the manual installation of any PyTorch version beforehand.
+   The :attr:`--inexact` flag allows for manual installation of a specific PyTorch version prior to syncing dependencies.
-   This is necessary as `autrainer` does not pin any PyTorch version for Windows in combination with CUDA.
+   This is necessary because `autrainer` does not pin a PyTorch version for Windows to not conflict with different CUDA versions.

 Conventions